glib-0/astro-supabase-ssr-oauth/README.md

     -   Change the value of `PUBLIC_VERCEL_URL` to `https://<your-project-name>.vercel.app`
     -   Even though Vercel exposes `VERCEL_URL` as a system environment variable, it does not seem to prefix it with `PUBLIC` for use by Astro.
 -   Redeploy after you change the environment variables.
--   If you try to visit your deployment on another device, you'll need to disable _Vercel authentication_ under _Deployment Protection_ in the Settings

 ### Auth issues with Vercel deployments